seanr7/gen_quadbt/gen_qbt_matlab/ReiW24_SoBT/README.md

-Code, Data and Results for Numerical Experiments in "Data-driven balanced truncation for second-order systems with generalized proportional damping"
+Code, Data, and Results for Numerical Experiments in "Data-driven balanced truncation for second-order systems with generalized proportional damping"
 ===========================================================================